 - let cool enough to handle them (or use a mitt) and then take a fork and scrape out the strands from the shell.
 They come out looking like…….well, like spaghetti!

-Changing up the variety of cheese is another option, as is adding some sauteed onions or other vegetables.
+The cheese: Changing up the variety of cheese is another option, as is adding some sauteed onions or other vegetables.
 It’s really a great dish to experiment with as it’s tough to destroy it!
-In my humble opinion it also tastes better than noodles and is the best alternative for a low carb pasta base.

 - 2 Skinless chicken breasts